If you are a cigarette smoker, read this blog. If someone you care about is a smoker send them the link to this blog!

 Why I quit

-As far as I know, as of 2011, I had no additional major disease caused by smoking; my lungs were clear, my chest x-rays were always negative, my blood pressure was good.
+As far as I know, as of 2011, I had no additional major disease caused by smoking; my lungs were clear, my chest x-rays were always negative.
 In fact, despite the urgings of friends, family, my local, state and federal government and the medical profession, as you will see I did not give up smoking for health reasons at all.

 I am not an anti-smoking zealot.
 If you wish to continue to smoke, as of this writing, you have a legal right to do so.
 I chose to quit smoking cigarettes.
 And I did it in 1 day.
 No pills, no patches, no gum, no hypnosis, no classes, no psychotherapy, no groups, no exercises.
 Is the method simple?
 Yes.
 Was it easy?
 Yes.
 Do I feel deprived?
 No.